hiteshshimpi/Hangman-Game-ReactJS/README.md

 - Display wrong letters
 - Show notification when select a letter twice
 - Show popup on win or lose
-- Play again button to reset game
+- Play again button to reset game# Hangman-Game